shsagir/play-area-sync/docs/migrate-uni-to-pro.md

 ---

 template:      article
-naviTitle:     Migrating Universal to Professional
+naviTitle:     Migrate Universal > Professional
-title:         Migrating Universal to Professional
+title:         Migrate Universal to Professional
 reviewed:      2016-11-09
 lead:          "The Universal stack is a good starting point.
 If you truly need to scale: we offer the Professional stack for exactly that purpose.
 Here is how you migrate an App from Universal to Professional."
 group:         platform